X-WMS/xwms-docs/content/03.partner/90.oauth-setup/php.md

 layout: docs
 ---

-# Client OAuth — PHP Installation (XWMS)
+# Client OAuth – PHP Installation (XWMS)

 **Description:** Secure, advanced login and authentication APIs for businesses (XWMS).
 This page focuses on installing and using the `XwmsApiHelperPHP` library in PHP.

-It's written so even a 10‑year‑old can follow the main ideas, but it also includes full, step‑by‑step technical instructions for developers.
+The text is written so that even a non‑developer (or a 10‑year‑old) can understand the idea, but it also includes full code for professional use.

+**Important:** we link users using the stable XWMS id `sub`, **not** the email address.

 ---

-## Quick Install ( Fast track )
+## 🚀 Quick Install (Fast Track)

-Follow these three steps to get going quickly.

 1. **Install with Composer**